 The Fund provides retirement as well as disability and death benefits.
 Title 47 of the O.C.G.A. assigns the authority to establish and amend the provisions of the Fund to the General Assembly.
-Members prior to July 1, 1995 are eligible for retirement at age 60 and must have served at least four years in a position eligible for membership in the Fund.
-Members joining the Fund on or after July 1, 1995, are eligible for retirement at age 60 and must have served at least eight years.
-A member must have terminated his or her official capacity as a judge of a probate court or as an employee of the Board to receive benefits.
+Members are eligible for retirement at age 60 and must have served at least eight years in a position eligible for membership in the Fund.
+A member must have terminated his or her official capacity as a chief magistrate or as a secretary-treasurer of the Board to receive benefits.